We looked at top pet cameras for dogs, cats, and other pets. Sit. Stay. Good cameras.

 With a 180-degree viewing angle, two-way audio, a motion sensor, and a treat dispenser, the Skymee Petalk AI II rivals the Furbo as an interactive pet camera.
 We love that the free app allows login on up to 8 devices, which means more family members can check in on their beloved pets throughout the day.

 In terms of video quality, the Skymee Petalk AI II is a little touch-and-go.
-But it's an affordable alternative to the Furbo and a great way to give your pupper treats throughout the day.
+But it's a slightly more affordable alternative to the Furbo and a great way to give your pupper treats throughout the day.

 What to consider before buying a pet cam